YunyyYY/fast-fourier-transform/README.md

 Just out of curiosity: how to build a python package.
 A simple FFT based on the article https://jakevdp.github.io/blog/2013/08/28/understanding-the-fft/.

+Behaves differently on different operating systems.

-The test script should be run as a module,
+Test script should be run as a module,
 ```python
 python -m tests.test_fft
 ```